ricksuggs/react-appointments/README.md

+# React Appointments

+This is a sample project created with React, Redux, and BlueprintJS.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts